 Sometimes called dwarf elk as it is our smallest elk.
 A fully matured bull (or stag) will weigh 700 pounds with the cows (or hinds) about three-fourths as large.
 Only males have antlers which are rounded and widely spread, averaging four to six points on each.
 Antlers are shed in March with new ones fully grown by September.
 Elk bulls and cows have reddish summer coats with darker head and legs.
 Rump patches have a tawny appearance.
 The long winter coat appears brown, varying from gray on the sides to very dark head and legs.
-The Tule Elk's coat is paler both winter and summer than other varieties.
+The tule elk's coat is paler both winter and summer than other varieties.

 GEOGRAPHICAL RANGE AND HABITAT:

 Originally a valley animal found only in California.
 It did not migrate to the mountains in the summer like other elk, although in the rainy winter months it would move into the low foothills.
-Once found abundantly on the plains of the San Joaquin Valley and along the banks of the Tuolumme and Merced Rivers, now mostly agricultural.
+Once found abundantly on the plains of the San Joaquin Valley and along the banks of the Tuolumne and Merced Rivers, now mostly agricultural.

+Herbivorous.
 Grazes on grassy areas and browses on leaves and twigs.

 LIFE CYCLE/SOCIAL STRUCTURE: